AndriiHodniuk/ark-mechanicus/README.md

 ## Current Status
 **Spiral 1: Awakening the Machine Spirit** - Complete.
+**Spiral 2: Litany of Branches and Hieroglyphs** - Complete.
+**Spiral 3: Ritual of Automation and Reconciliation** - Complete.
+**Spiral 4: Consecration of the Ark and Grand Strategy** - In Progress...
 The foundational rites have been performed.
 The Ark has been initialised and consecrated in the great forges of GitHub.

 ## Tech Stack